tancik/StegaStamp/README.md

 ## Detecting and Decoding
 The script `detector.py` can be used to detect and decode StegaStamps in an image.
 This is useful in cases where there are multiple StegaStamps are present or the StegaStamp does not fill the frame of the image.

 To use the detector, make sure to download the detector model as described in the installation section.
+The recomended input video resolution is 1920x1080.

 ```bash=
 python detector.py \